-Michael T. Holmes,is Principal Consultant of INSIGHTS4U Consulting, a boutique firm which specializes in career management, workforce readiness advising/preparation, and Diversity and Inclusion strategies and training, such as Implicit/Unconscious Bias.
+Michael T. Holmes, is Principal Consultant of INSIGHTS4U Consulting, a boutique firm specializing in career management, workforce readiness preparation, and Diversity and Inclusion strategies and training, such as Implicit/Unconscious Bias.

 In September 2016, Michael was among eleven community leaders, who were honored by President Barack Obama as Champions of Change for College Opportunity.
 Mr. Holmes and the other honorees were recognized for their life long advocacy for equitable access to higher education for underserved and underrepresented youth.